 The Future of Habitat Conservation Planning

-Co-sponsored with the Center for Collaboration in Government (CCG)
+Co-sponsored with the Center for Collaboration in Governance (CCG)

 This dialogue session brings together a wide range of experts from government agencies, industry groups, and non-governmental organizations who have been on the cutting edge in the development of habitat conservation planning.
 The dialogue will ask participants to assess the evolution of the federal Habitat Conservation Plan (HCP) program and consider approaches for addressing past and future challenges to the effectiveness of HCPs.
 Dialogue sessions will focus on four key topics: (1) funding, (2) landscape-level planning, (3) climate change and (4) collaboration.

 This February session will likely be followed by a second dialogue session in Washington, D.C., with further details to be announced.

 Southern California Tribal Water Forum